psincraian/google_cloud_hands_on/step2/README.md

 This file tells App Engine all about our service, like the programming language, what to execute, and so on.
-You can configure the number of instances that will handle the requests, the memory of the instances, etcetera.
+You can configure the number of instances that will handle the requests, the memory of the instances and so on.

 Then execute `gcloud app deploy` to deploy the app to App Engine.
 This will take some time.